fmnas/fmnas-site/gcp/image-size/README.md

 Performance isn't a big concern here, as this doesn't block any user flows (assuming the async image tag generation is working right in the admin interface).

+There is a benchmark for this at /tests/blackbox/bin/image_size.dart.

 ### Benchmark results in Docker container (local)

 ```